mirasaldanha/mirasaldanha/README.md

 ### Hi there 👋
-- currently an undergrad student at UF, majoring in data science and minoring in sustainability
+- currently an undergrad student at UF, majoring in data science and minoring in sustainability and math
 - pronouns: she/her
 - reach me at mirasaldanha@ufl.edu
 - welcome to my github!!!